This Molasses Cookie recipe are soft and chewy with the perfect combination of spices. They are a must make holiday cookie that everyone will love.

-These amazing life saving Molasses Cookies are crisp no the outside and delightfully soft and chewy on the inside.
+These amazing Molasses Cookies are crisp no the outside and delightfully soft and chewy on the inside.
 They have the perfect combination of spices.
 Not only that, but they come together quickly and are perfect for making for me or Santa.

 How to Make Molasses Cookies